microsoft/Build-OMS-Agent-for-Linux/CONTRIBUTING.md

 ### Merge
 Once the pull request is reviewed, it can be merged to the develop branch.
-While github itself can perform the merge easily, it uses the --no-ff option (no fast forward), resulting in somewhat messy git logs.
+While github itself can perform the merge easily, it uses the `--no-ff` option (no fast-forward), resulting in somewhat messy git logs.
 As a result, we do not suggest use of github for merging your changes.
 Instead, we recommend use of the command line.